Human factors in diving equipment design: Dive lights

 Dive lights may be needed to compensate for insufficient natural illumination or to restore colour.
 They may be carried in several ways depending on their purpose.
 Head mount lights are used by divers who need to use both hands for other purposes.
 With a head mount there is a greater risk of dazzling other divers in the vicinity, as the lights move with the diver's head.
 As such, this arrangement is more appropriate for divers who work or explore alone.
 Helmet mounts are appropriate for illuminating work which is monitored via a helmet-mounted closed circuit video camera.
 Hand-held lights can be directed by the diver independently of the direction the diver is facing and do not require any special mounting equipment.
 However, they occupy a hand and are at risk of being dropped unless they are clipped on.
 They are most suitable for incidental lighting, and where precise direction is useful.
 Glove or Goodman handle mount allows precise direction and allows the hand to perform some other tasks.
 Canister lights allow the light head to be held in either hand, on a Goodman handle, or looed over the neck to free both hands, and the cable prevents the light from falling far if dropped.
 It is possible and fairly common to carry more than one of these options.
 Where light is important for safety, the diver will carry backup lights.

 Buddy lines

 A buddy line is a line or strap physically tethering two scuba divers together underwater to prevent separation.
 They can also serve as a means of communication in low visibility conditions.
-It is usually a short length and may be buoyant to reduce the risk of snagging on the bottom.
-It does not need to be particularly strong or secure, but should not pull free under moderate loads, such as when used for line signals.
-Divers may communicate by rope signals, but may just use the line to attract attention before moving closer and communicating by hand signals.
-The disadvantage of a buddy line is an increased risk of snagging and entanglement, and the risk is increased with a longer or thinner line.
-Divers may need to disconnect the line quickly at either end in an emergency, which can be done via a quick-release mechanism or by cutting the line, both of which require at least one free hand.
-A velcro strap requires no tools for release and can be released under tension.